 There are many options in regards to Tongariro Accommodation from super budget to high end.
 If you want some luxury after completing the Tongariro Northern Circuit you should absolutely stay in the Chateau Tongariro or Tongariro Lodge, and a great mid range option is the Plateau Lodge.

-There are also loads of budget minded options available in and around Tongariro National Park with many Tongariro Backpackers and Hostels including YHA National Park, The Crossing Backpackers and Ski Haus.
+There are also loads of budget minded options available in and around Tongariro National Park with many Tongariro Backpackers and Hostels including YHA National Park, The Crossing Backpackers and Manowhenua Lodge.
 For Tongariro Camping check out the Tongariro Holiday Park.

 Have you done the Tongariro Northern Circuit or the Tongariro Alpine Crossing?
 Is it something you would be interested in doing?